 Year 10 is the start of the GCSE course.
 The bulk of the information needed for the GCSE’s is covered in Year 10.
 Pupils will have chosen their options in Year 9 and will now specialise in certain subjects.
-Towards the end of the Year pupils will participate in a 2 week work experience placement.

 Pupils are placed in forms for academic tutoring.
 The forms comprise of approximately 30 pupils, and remain the same throughout key stages 3 and 4.

 The pupils spend time as a group twice a week in form time.
 During this time pupils will be monitored, contact books will be signed and basic administration will be completed.

 Pupils will attend two main school assemblies directed at Key Stage 4 and a year assembly once a week.